 Mon – Fri | 9am – 5pm

 The caterpillars of angle shades moth can feed on a wide range of wild and cultivated plants.
-They can be particularly damaging when they eat unopened flower buds.

-Torch-light inspections of damaged plants on mild nights should reveal caterpillars; these can be removed by hand.
+If thought necessary torch-light inspections of damaged plants on mild nights should reveal caterpillars; these can be removed by hand.
 The caterpillars can be placed on wild plants such as nettle and bramble to continue their life cycle.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)

 Chemicals: using a sprayer

 Chemicals: using safely and effectively